 Some patients will be asked to come to the hospital days or weeks before their surgery to visit our PEAC (Pre-operative Evaluation and Assessment Clinic).
 These patients include all total knee and total hip replacement patients, many spine surgery patients and any other person whose surgeon wants them seen for an evaluation.

 On the day of your surgery you will meet the anesthesia team, composed of either an anesthesiologist alone or an anesthesiologist working with a CRNA, (Certified Registered Nurse Anesthetist).
 We will review your medical history and examine you.
 We will discuss your anesthesia options specific to your procedure.
 We will ask you to sign permission for the anesthesia you agreed to.

 Immediately prior to going to the operating room, we conduct a safety check.
 Your surgeon, the Operating Room nurse and the anesthesia team all gather with you and review the plan each of us has for you to keep you safe.

 During your procedure your vital functions of breathing and circulation will be closely monitored.
 We are constantly evaluating the need for more or less anesthesia, and planning for the end of your procedure when we wake you up.
 Pain medicine and anti-nausea medicine is always given when needed, prior to you waking.

 Most people will not remember waking from anesthesia, but may be talking when they arrive in the recovery room.

-General anesthesia means you are unconscious and have no awareness or sensations.
-This can be done with medicines we deliver through a breathing mask, or intravenous medicines.
+- Under general anesthesia, you are unconscious and have no awareness or sensations.
+This is achieved with medicines delivered through a breathing mask or intravenous medicines.

 Sedation is frequently added to regional or local anesthesia.
 Sedation can be light, moderate or deep.
 Light and moderate sedation allow you to still respond appropriately to instructions.
-During deep sedation you sleep through the operation and extra oxygen is needed to keep you safe.
-You are monitored closely with all sedation.
+During deep sedation you sleep through the operation, and extra oxygen is needed to keep you safe.